 Applicability

 (1) Plant Site Emission Limits (PSELs) will be included in all Air Contaminant Discharge Permits (ACDP) and Oregon Title V Operating Permits, except as provided in section (3), as a means of managing airshed capacity by regulating increases and decreases in air emissions.
-Except as provided in OAR 340-222-0060 or 340-222-0070, all ACDP and Title V sources are subject to PSELs for all regulated pollutants.
-The Department will incorporate PSELs into permits when issuing a new permit or renewing or modifying an existing permit.
+Except as provided in OAR 340-222-0035(5) and 340-222-0060, all ACDP and Title V sources are subject to PSELs for all regulated pollutants listed in the definition of SER in OAR 340-200-0020.
+DEQ will incorporate PSELs into permits when issuing a new permit or renewing or modifying an existing permit.

 (2) The emissions limits established by PSELs provide the basis for: